-Joined the Campaign: November 2016
+Joined the campaign: November 2016

-What has happened so far?
-Brussels launched their campaign in early 2017 as ‘400 toits/daken’ (400 roofs).
-Brussels held their Connections Week in June 2017.
-During the week hundreds of volunteers met 528 people living on the streets.
-299 people completed the survey.
-60% of those on the streets had a chronic illness and 65% of those who were surveyed had not had stable accommodation for over a year.
-You can learn more about the results in this Connections Week report (in French) published in December 2017.
+Brussels launched their campaign in early 2017 and held their first Connections Week in June 2017.
+Hundreds of volunteers met 528 people living on the streets and 299 people completed the survey.
+More than half (60%) of those on the streets had a chronic illness and almost two in every three (65%) had not had stable accommodation for over a year.
+Full results are available in this Connections Week report (in French) published in December 2017.

-Images Credit: Gideon Mendel
+Images credit: Gideon Mendel